-Even medical researchers are starting to admit that there is something special about cayenne pepper - even though it is just an inexpensive natural anti-inflammatory spice.
+Even medical researchers are starting to admit that there is something special about cayenne pepper in spite of it being just an inexpensive natural anti-inflammatory spice.

 How to take cayenne pepper?

 The best way to take cayenne pepper is a teaspoonful in a cup of hot water – but be warned!
 To start off, use just a quarter of a teaspoon and gradually build up to a full teaspoon as you get used to it.